dl-solarity/hardhat-migrate/docs/Reporter.md

 # Reporter

-The Reporter provides various methods for logging deployment information.
-Automatically saves transaction data to the deployment report.
+The Reporter provides various methods for logging deployment information, automatically saving transactions data to the deployment report.

 ---